2 Betts AvenueTel: 0191 2742767

 New Patient Check

 If you are registering as a new patient you can book an appointment with the healthcare assistant for a new patient check, she will check your height, weight and blood pressure, ask about medical conditions and arrange any necessary blood tests.
-You need to bring a urine sample.
+You need to bring a urine sample and ID with your proof of address.

 We have a physiotherapy service located at the Kenton site.